MuxaJlbl4/Awesome-PlayStation-Vita/README.md

 - [Viimote](https://github.com/xerpi/viimote) - Adds Wiimote support
 - [VitaMote](https://www.reddit.com/r/vitahacks/comments/x5negr/release_vitamote_with_useu_button_layout_and_l2r2) - Modded Viimote
 ### 🖱 Device Emulation
-- [VitaPad](https://github.com/carlelieser/vitapad) - Plugin that turns your Playstation Vita into a fully functional gaming controller (improved version of the vitastick)
+- [VitaPad](https://github.com/carlelieser/vitapad) - Allows to use PS Vita as a gaming controller (improved version of the vitastick)
 - [VitaPad](https://www.psx-place.com/threads/vitapad.30520) - Allows to use PS Vita as a wireless gamepad
 - [vitastick](https://github.com/xerpi/vitastick) - Allows to use PS Vita as an USB gamepad
 - [hidmouse](https://github.com/xerpi/hidmouse) - Allows to use PS Vita as an USB Mouse